 Besides, some hosting servers simply don’t support PHP emails.

-Hence, if your hosting server’s IP address is blacklisted for sending junk emails, or if it doesn’t support PHP emails, your WordPress emails will go to spam.
+Hence, if your hosting server’s IP address is blacklisted for sending junk emails, or if it doesn’t support PHP emails, your WordPress emails, such as emails triggered from WPForms won’t be sent or end up in spam.

 How to fix WordPress emails going to spam?